cskollar/velux-keypad-emulator/README.md

 - The controller's **DATA input** (usually the blue-marked terminal) already has an internal pull-up resistor.
 - With the transistor interface, the signal becomes **inverted** – this is already handled in the ESPHome code.

-The **WLC 100** controllers can handle multiple keypads connected in **simple parallel wiring**, so you can connect your ESP alongside an existing wall keypad without issues.
+The **WLC 100** controllers can handle multiple keypads connected in **simple parallel wiring**, so you can connect your ESP alongside an existing keypad without issues.

 ⚡ **Powering the ESP:**
 It has not been tested whether the WLC 100 can reliably power an ESP device directly.